gvicentin/sc/README.md

 A command line tool that enables subnet network calculations using **CIDR notation**.

-To use it, You can type your range directly in CIDR notation, and see the IP information about that range.
+To use it, you can type your range directly in CIDR notation, and see the IP information about that range.

 This simple subnet calculator is **written in C**.
 It was created as a study about using